Tabs

 Simple Tabs

-setter function can be passed directly.
-It's important to set the name
+The useState setter function can be passed directly.
+It's important to set the name on the Tab components because

 () => { const [selectedPage, setSelectedPage] = React.useState('home'); return ( <Tabs selected={selectedPage} onSelect={setSelectedPage}> <Tab name="home">Home</Tab> <Tab name="news">News</Tab> <Tab name="shop">Shop</Tab> </Tabs> ); }